syncfusion-content/wpf-docs/wpf/Card-View/Data-Binding-and-Customization.md

 # Data Binding and Customization in WPF CardView

-This section describes the data binding support and control cutomization supports available in the [CardView](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CardView.html) control.
+This section describes the data binding support and control customization supports available in the [CardView](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CardView.html) control.

 ## Data binding to objects

 The `CardView` control can bound to an external source to auto create [CardViewItem](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CardViewItem.html) and display the data using `ItemsSource` property.
 When you are auto generating the `CardViewItem` using `ItemsSource`, you need to use [HeaderTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CardView.html#Syncfusion_Windows_Tools_Controls_CardView_HeaderTemplate) or `ItemContainerStyle` to define header and use the `ItemTemplate` or  `ItemContainerStyle` to display the content of the `CardViewItem` item.

-N> You can use the grouping, sorting, filtering and editing functionalites only by populating the card items through the `ItemsSource` property.
+N> You can use the grouping, sorting, filtering and editing functionalities only by populating the card items through the `ItemsSource` property.

 {% tabs %}
 {% highlight c# %}